ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding: Conclusion

 \section{Conclusion}

-In this work, we present \textsc{ReFusion}, a novel generative model that synergizes the strengths of diffusion-based planning and autoregressive infilling to address the long-standing efficiency and coherence challenges in traditional MDMs.
-This unique design enables full KV cache reuse within a flexible, any-order generation framework, while making the training objective tractable by simplifying the combinatorial complexity of the generation space.
+In this work, we present \textsc{ReFusion}, a novel generative model that leverages sequence reorganization with a causal attention framework.
+By synergizing the strengths of diffusion-based selection and autoregressive infilling, it effectively addresses the long-standing efficiency and coherence challenges in traditional MDMs.
+This unique design enables full KV cache reuse alongside flexible generation orders, while making the training objective tractable by simplifying the combinatorial complexity of the generation space.
 Extensive evaluations across seven benchmarks show that \textsc{ReFusion} establishes a new state of the art for MDMs.
 More strikingly, it bridges the performance gap to strong ARMs, often outperforming them while being significantly faster.
 Our work demonstrates that by structuring the parallel generation process, it is possible to achieve the throughput potential of MDMs without sacrificing generation quality.
 Future directions include further scaling of the model and data size, as well as leveraging reinforcement learning to optimize the model's planning policy for complex, multi-step reasoning tasks.